gupta-saransh/Patterns/README.md

-# Patterns
-This repository contains codes for various patterns in C++
+This repository contains codes for various programs written in C++